Thompson Sampling in Function Spaces via Neural Operators: Neural operator Thompson sampling

-\section{Neural Operator Thompson Sampling}
+\section{Neural operator Thompson sampling}

-We propose a Thompson sampling algorithm for optimizing functionals of unknown operators, leveraging neural operator surrogates.
-The method is designed to efficiently explore the input space while balancing the trade-off between exploration and exploitation.
+We propose a Thompson sampling algorithm for the optimization of functionals of unknown operators in the setting of \autoref{eq:problem}.
+Instead of relying on extensions of traditional probabilistic methods to operator modeling, our method applies flexible and scalable neural operators as surrogates $\nnop_\iterIdx$, training them to approximate posterior samples over the true operator $\nnop_*$ conditioned on data.
+The method is designed to efficiently explore the search space while balancing the exploration-exploitation trade-off.

-\subsection{Approximate Posterior Sampling}
+\subsection{Approximate posterior sampling}